realA10001986/Time-Circuits-Display/README.md

 **Custom Sounds**

 If the SD card holds a file named "hour.mp3", this file will be played every hour, on the hour.
+This feature is disabled in night mode.

 If the SD card holds files named "key3.mp3" and/or "key6.mp3", these files will be played if you hold the "3"/"6" key for 2 seconds.